-At a high academic level, you learn about, for example, food chemistry, microbiology, food technology, nutrition, physiology, pharmacology, pathology, gastronomy and consumer choices.
+At a high academic level, you will learn about, for example, food chemistry, microbiology, food technology, nutrition, physiology, pharmacology, pathology, gastronomy and consumer choices.

 Teaching in the MSc programme in Food Science and Technology

-The programme will give you ample opportunity to strengthen your international competences, for instance through studying abroad.
+The programme will give you ample opportunity to strengthen your international competences, for instance, through studying abroad.

 You finish your MSc studies by writing a thesis, which is a large scientific project corresponding to six months of instruction.
 You can write your thesis on your own or in a group.
-You gain the title Master of Science (MSc) in Food Science and Technology (in Danish: cand.techn.al.).
+You gain the title Master of Science (MSc) in Food Science and Technology (in Danish: cand.tech.al.).

 The thesis is often based on a specific problem from a food company or a research project.